jessykim/giftology-frontend/README.md

   - [ ] Create a blog for gift suggestions
   - [x] Create a mobile friendly UI
   - [ ] Create a Secret Santa event, where each user will receive another user along with their wishlist
+  - [ ] Make wishlist public or private